jake063/2021-Dev-Blog/_posts/2021-02-03-What-Is-Front-end-Dev.md

 The next part of the HTML is the body, this is the rest of the index.
 The body does things like

-* Defines things for js to work with
+* Defines classes for js to work with
 * Puts text on the site for css to work with

 This is an part of the Body